lozadaOmr/100-days-of-code/log.md

 Initial implementation points to using `os.system`, after some reading I might go with using `subprocess`

+This is one of those moments where you thought implementation would be easy

+**BUT NOPE**, stdout is displayed in the logs but getting some error.

 Thinking of spending the rest of day going through the Django Tutorial.

 **Link to work**:

 * [Ansible Django Integration](https://github.com/lozadaOmr/ansi-admin/tree/feature/django-ansible-integration)

+**TODO**:

+* Improve subprocess call on views.py
+* Might need celery to handle queue
+* Check if this will work - instead of defining a path to where playbooks and configs are located; give a defined path instead probably in directory added before container builds